 The Pockit canopy isn't really a canopy and only covers over the passenger's head.
 While this might keep the sun off the top of the head, it will do nothing for the rest of the baby.
 The canopy is flimsy and ineffective.
-The Quinny Yezz also has a small canopy, but it covers more and goes partly down the sides keeping side sun off baby.

 The Pockit has a no-rethread harness that adjusts by sliding up and down the straps sewn on the back.
 It can be difficult to slide, and you'll need to remove the padding and fold the excess strap under the pads.
 All of the straps are stiff and hard to adjust.

 The Pockit seat is a minimalist as the rest of the stroller.
-The stroller has an upright back and does not recline.
+The seat has an upright back and does not recline.
 The only other non-reclining stroller we tested is the Dream On Me Coast Rider.
 The footrest is tucked under the seat making it hard for little feet to find, and there is no leg rest.
 The edge of the seat is not curved and is under padded, so it feels like it could cut off circulation for legs hanging over the edge or at least be annoying.

 Ease of Setup

 The Pockit comes assembled and only needs unfolding.
 It is the easiest stroller we have ever put together with an "assemble" time of 1:45 minutes that consisted mainly of reading the instructions.

 The Pockit earned a 2 of 10 for maneuverability and is not the best mover with small flimsy wheels and dual front wheel design.
 Because of all the fold hinges, there is a lot of flex when strolling, and it feels rickety and rolls with friction no matter what the terrain.
 You need to use both hands for turning, and we kicked the back wheels when strolling.
 It is so difficult to push over rougher terrain that we think it would be easier to pick the baby up and walk than try to maneuver the stroll without it breaking in half.